A superlocal version of Reed's Conjecture: Colouring line graphs with colours

 To prove this theorem we assume that $G$ is a minimum counterexample and investigate $\bar \gall(G)$-edge-colourings of $G-e$ for an edge $e$.
 We begin by defining, for a vertex $v$, a {\em fan hinged at $v$}.
 Let $e$ be an edge incident to $v$, and let $v_1,\ldots, v_\ell$ be a set of distinct neighbours of $v$ with $e$ between $v$ and $v_1$.
 Let $c:E\setminus \{e\} \rightarrow \{1,\ldots,k\}$ be a proper edge colouring of $G\setminus \{e\}$ for some fixed $k$.
 Then $F = (e;c;v;v_1,\ldots, v_\ell)$ is a {\em fan} if for every $j$ such that $2\leq j \leq \ell$, there exists some $i$ less than $j$ such that some edge between $v$ and $v_j$ is assigned a colour that does not appear on any edge incident to $v_i$ (i.e.\ a colour {\em missing} at $v_i$).
 We say that $F$ is {\em hinged at $v$}.
 If there is no $u \notin \{ v,v_1,\ldots,v_\ell \}$ such that $F'=(e;c;v;v_1,\ldots,v_\ell,u)$ is a fan, we say that $F$ is a {\em maximal fan}.
 The {\em size} of a fan refers to the number of neighbours of the hinge vertex contained in the fan (in this case, $\ell$).
 These fans generalize Vizing's fans, originally used in the proof of Vizing's theorem \cite{vizing64}.
 Given a partial $k$-edge-colouring of $G$ and a vertex $w$, we say that a colour is {\em incident to $w$} if the colour appears on an edge incident to $w$.
 We use $\fc(w)$ to denote the set of colours incident to $w$, and we use $\bar\fc(w)$ to denote $[k] \setminus \fc(w)$.

 For this section let us call $G$ a minimum counterexample if $\chi'(G)> \bar \gall(G)$ and for every graph $G'$ on fewer edges, $\chi'(G')\leq \bar \gall(G')$.
 Fans allow us to modify partial $k$-edge-colourings of a graph (specifically those with exactly one uncoloured edge).
 As a first step towards Theorem \ref{thm:line}, we show that if $G$ is a minimum counterexample and $k = \bar \gall(G)$, then every maximal fan has size $2$.
 For ease of notation we will denote $\bar \gall(G)$ by $k$ for the remainder of this section.
 We begin with two simple lemmas that guarantee disjointness of certain colour sets in partial $k$-edge-colourings of $G-e$.
-They follow immediately from Lemmas 6 and 7 in \cite{chudnovskykps11}.
+These follow from the work of Vizing \cite{vizing64}; for proofs see for example Lemmas 6 and 7 in \cite{chudnovskykps12}.

 \begin{lemma} Let $G$ be a minimum counterexample, let $e$ be an edge in $G$ and let $c$ be a $k$-edge-colouring of $G-e$.
 If $F = (e;c;v;v_1,\ldots,v_\ell)$ is a fan, then $\bar \fc(v)\cap \bar \fc(v_j) = \emptyset$ for every $j$. \end{lemma}